 What’s Productivity Solutions Grant (PSG)?

-Productivity Solutions Grant (PSG) is an incentive program created by the Singapore government and delivered via its Infocomm Media Development Authority (IMDA) to help local companies adopt internet technology solutions and improve their business processes.
+Productivity Solutions Grant (PSG) is an incentive programme created by the Singapore government and delivered via its Infocomm Media Development Authority (IMDA) to help local companies adopt internet technology solutions and improve their business processes.

-The Productivity Solutions Grant is also focused on adopting internet technology solutions in several selected industries.
+The Productivity Solutions Grant is also focused on adopting Internet technology solutions in several selected industries.
 These include retail, finance, logistics, engineering, food, and landscaping industries.